Intrepid/Intrepid.github.io/clang-upc/autoconf-options.md

 In most of the cases there is no difference between _cmake_ configuration and autoconf, except in the following areas:

-* While _cmake_ configuration is capable of configuraing and building multiple instances of the runtime, _autoconf_ is building only one of them, as specified by the configuration options.
+* While _cmake_ configuration is capable of configuring and building multiple instances of the runtime, _autoconf_ is building only one of them, as specified by the configuration options.